pletfix/docs/en/index.md

 ### Licenses

-Pletfix is free and open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Pletfix is free and open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT) which makes it perfect for use in commercial applications.

 ## Gettting Started